The Captivating Energy of Art is a Healing Affair - Article Banner

 • Charles Webster Leadbeater, a mind-bending clairvoyant author;

-• Alfred Percy Sinnett wrote, Esoteric Buddhism, as ancient wisdom filtered into each season.
+• Alfred Percy Sinnett wrote Esoteric Buddhism, as ancient wisdom filtered into each season.

 bar

-The craft of spiritual art for healing
+The craft of spiritual art for healing.

 Alfred Percy Sinnett Portrait Art Drawing by author Bien

-Alfred Percy Sinnett Portrait
+Alfred P. Sinnett Portrait

-Constantly I was seizing the moment while digesting the author’s knowledge and universal insights.
+Constantly, I was seizing the moment while digesting the author’s knowledge and universal insights.

 bar

-More authors with life-changing guidance
+More authors with incredible guidance.

 L. Frank Baum Portrait Art Drawing by author Bien

-L. Frank Baum Portrait
+Frank Baum Portrait

 bar

-My first spiritual mentor portrait
+My first spiritual mentor portrait.

 Paracelsus Portrait Art Drawing by author Bien